circleci/circleci-docs/jekyll/_docs/migrating-from-jenkins.md

 You’ve almost certainly worked with plugins if you’ve used Jenkins.
 These plugins are Java-based like Jenkins itself and a bit complicated.
 They interface with any of several hundred possible extension points in Jenkins and can generate web views using JSP-style tags and views.
 You also have to use plugins to do almost anything with Jenkins.
 Even checking out a Git repository requires a plugin.

 All core CI functionality is built into CircleCI.
-Features such as checking out source from GitHub, running builds and tests with your favorite tools, parsing test output, and storing artifacts are first-class and plugin-free.
+Features such as checking out source from GitHub or Bitbucket, running builds and tests with your favorite tools, parsing test output, and storing artifacts are first-class and plugin-free.
 When you do need to add custom functionality to your builds and deployments, you can do so with a couple snippets of bash in appropriate places.

 ### Distributed builds